Updated: Feb 22

 He’s about 50 yards behind, taking small, cautious steps along the trail.
 I wait and take note to slow down the rest of the way.
 We walk along the trail for ten minutes before Dad announces, “I need to take a whiz,” and heads over to a tree.

 While he’s taking care of his business, I look around for other signs of life.
 There aren’t any to be found on this cold December morning.
 All is quiet.
-Boomer gets my attention by sniffing excitedly at a nearby stump.
+Boomer eventually garners my attention by sniffing excitedly at a nearby stump.
 There’s something on top of it in the ice.
 Boomer’s found a critter, although this one isn’t going anywhere fast.
 The little brown piece of fur and legs ends up being a field mouse that succumbed to the cold.
-As if undisturbed, Winter has grown around it.
+As if undisturbed, Old Man Winter has worked his way around it.

 We get to the river boardwalk and I step onto it.
 Dad hesitates.